 So, when is the best time to visit Peru?

-If you're considering joining a Peru tour, the best time to visit Peru is during the dry season (May through September) for sunny skies and clear views while hiking the Andean highlands to Machu Picchu.
+If you're considering traveling to Peru, the best time to visit Peru is during the dry season (May through September) for sunny skies and clear views while hiking the Andean highlands to Machu Picchu.
 The dry conditions are ideal for exploring Machu Picchu, the Sacred Valley, lesser-known ruins, Rainbow Mountain, and Lake Titicaca.
 This timeframe is also during the not-as-rainy season in the Amazon rainforest, which features fewer mosquitos.
 The dry season aligns with the peak season, so be sure to book early to enjoy the beautiful weather.

 Within Peru, there are nuances between three primary climate zones: